Overview

 Applied General Qualifications

-Pearson BTEC Level 3 National Extended Diploma in Construction and Built Environment (RQF) (603/0861/8)
+RQF Pearson BTEC Level 3 National Diploma in Applied Science, Health Science, Health and Social Care or Construction

-If A levels are being presented with RQF BTEC awards in other subjects then the A level subject requirement must be met.
+If A levels are being presented with QCF/RQF BTEC awards in other subjects then the A level subject requirement must be met.

 Please note that OCR Nationals and Cambridge Technical Combinations do not satisfy the subject entry requirement for this course and will be accepted as grade only when presented with A level(s) in the relevant subject(s).